-Child benefit and child tax credit: All persons residing in the United Kingdom with one or more children.
+Child benefit and child tax credit: Residents of the United Kingdom with one or more children.

-Working tax credit: Low-income workers with or without children.
+Working tax credit: Low-income workers with or without children

-Income support (social assistance): All residents.
+Income support (social assistance): Residents of the United Kingdom.

-Universal credit (means tested): All residents of the United Kingdom by 2017 (currently only applicable in certain regions).
+Universal credit (means tested): Residents of the United Kingdom by 2017 (currently only applicable in certain regions).